pymacaron/pymacaron/README.md

 [klue-microservice](https://github.com/erwan-lemonnier/klue-microservice) uses
 [klue-client-server](https://github.com/erwan-lemonnier/klue-client-server) to
 spawn REST apis into a Flask app.
-These apis are defined as swagger specifications, defining all API endpoints in a friendly yaml format, and binding endpoints to Python methods.
+These apis are defined as swagger specifications, describing all API endpoints in a friendly yaml format, and binding endpoints to Python methods.

 [klue-microservice](https://github.com/erwan-lemonnier/klue-microservice) uses